I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Javan Slow Loris

 Unique among primates, slow lorises have a venomous bite, but that doesn’t stop them from being in demand as exotic pets.
-The folk in the illegal pet trade often remove the animal’s front teeth, very likely without the benefit of anaesthetic, and this can cause them to die from infection or malnutrition.
-But, never mind, he'll make a really cute Christmas present for Mackenzie.
+The folk in the illegal pet trade often remove the animal’s front teeth, very likely without the benefit of anesthetic, and this can cause them to die from infection or malnutrition.
+But never mind—he'll make a really cute Christmas present for Mackenzie.

 As its name suggests, the Javan slow loris lives on the Indonesian island of Java and moves quite slowly, hand-over-hand, in tree branches.
 However, when lunch is in view it can move quickly to seize a small mammal, reptile, or insect.
 It also eats fruit, flowers, and birds eggs.